Alexandra Hotti

 O‘ahu, Hawaii (Photo: Private)

-“I wanted to join QA.tech because I was impressed by the team’s experience and how much they had accomplished in such a short amount of time.
+“I wanted to join QA.tech because I was impressed by the team’s experience.
+And how much they had accomplished in such a short amount of time.
 Building a web agent seemed like a very intricate problem.
 It involves solving a task that hasn’t been solved before and tackling many different subproblems, ensuring that I’d never run out of new and interesting challenges to work on,” Alexandra explains, adding:

 “Building web agents is also closely related to my work on web element representation learning during my PhD.”